708 Naval Air Squadron: Firebrand Tactical Trials Unit (1944-1946)

 October 1944, from 'B' Flight of 764 Naval Air Squadron as the Firebrand Tactical Trials Unit.
 The squadron was equipped with Blackburn Firebrand T.F.
 II, a British single-engine strike fighter aircraft.
 The squadron was also equipped with Supermarine Seafire aircraft, a navalised version of the Supermarine Spitfire single seat fighter aircraft, which were used for combat practice versus some of the rocket projectile fitted Blackburn Firebrand aircraft.

 In January 1945 the squadron relocated to RAF Gosport.
 There were a number of problems specific to the Blackburn Firebrand that required further investigation, however, issues such as available aircraft, serviceable aircraft and modifications to the aircraft, caused delays to the investigation activities, this along with the airfield at Gosport being ill-suited to the Blackburn Firebrand.
 The squadron did manage to undertake Deck Landing trials with the Colossus-class aircraft carrier in the River Clyde during May, and this later continued with the converted armed merchant cruiser HMS Pretoria Castle.

 In August the first Blackburn Firebrand TF.Ill variants arrived.
 Torpedo exercises were conducted daily in Stokes Bay, a body of water on the Solent, via a torpedo collection stop-off at RNAS Lee-on-Solent.
 In September 708 Naval Air Squadron moved to RNAS Ford (HMS Peregrine), in West Sussex, here the Commanding Officer and several pilots provided a nucleus for the formation of the first operational Blackburn Firebrand unit, 813 Naval Air Squadron.
 The unit relocated to RNAS Fearn (HMS Owl), in the Scottish Highlands, towards the end of the year and then moved again in early 1946 to RNAS Rattray (HMS Merganser) in Aberdeenshire.
 708 Naval Air Squadron disbanded on 26 February 1946.

-Aircraft operated
+Aircraft flown

 708 Naval Air Squadron operated a couple of different aircraft types and variants: